On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Background

 \subsection{Proposals to complement EEE}

 The main basis behind power management in interconnection networks is that link power consumption does not depend on usage.
 However, link usage is not constant because transmissions only occur when necessary.
 Moreover, the usage of any particular link is determined by several factors.
 For example, the traffic pattern, the topology, and the routing algorithm can have different effects on the usage of every link during the execution of an application.
-Deciding on when to switch to and from a power-saving state is important because the more power savings, the more overhead the link suffers.
+Deciding on when to switch to and from a power-saving state is important because the more power savings, the more overhead packets can suffer.

 The simplest power-saving strategy is to switch a port to a power-saving state as soon as a transmission is complete.
 When two connected ports have nothing to send, they can transition at the same time.
 However, switching to power-saving states for every transmission entails transitioning to the \emph{Wake} state before the next transmission as well.
 Even during the most intense communication periods, traffic is not sent at once, and link usage is recurrent and intermittent.